muyJason/Omora/README.md

 - Automatically selects a light or dark sidebar theme with the following
-  priority: a global `window.omoraForceTheme` override, the user's operating system dark mode preference, and finally the page's background brightness.
+  priority: a global `window.omoraForceTheme` override, the user's operating system dark mode preference, and finally the page's background color.
+The chosen theme updates on-the-fly when the page or system theme changes.
+Text color is picked to maintain WCAG AA contrast against the detected background (white text for dark backgrounds, black text for light backgrounds).
 A default dark background is used when dark mode is active.
-- All sidebar text and the chevron icon switch to white in dark mode and to black in light mode.
+- All sidebar text and the chevron icon switch between white and black according to the selected theme.
 - Scrollbars inside the sidebar are hidden for a cleaner appearance.